Everything you need to know about safely enjoying a campfire

 There’s only one thing better than relaxing around the campfire in a park – and that’s doing it safely.
 Here’s how.

 If you’re looking forward to snuggling around a campfire on your next camping trip in a national park, make sure you do the right thing.
 There are some important rules and safety measures you need to follow to make sure you and our natural environments stay safe.

 Before you set off on your visit, there’s a few things you need to consider:

 - Check whether a campfire is allowed in the park you want to visit, as many national parks don’t allow solid fuel fires (wood and charcoal) at any time.
 Visit the National Parks and Wildlife Service’s website and use the find a park tool to refine your search to ‘Campfires (seasonal restrictions apply)’.
 This will display all the parks that allow campfires.

 - In parks where fires are permitted, they’re only allowed outside of the Fire Danger Season for that region.
-Each park is unique, so check the safety tab on the individual park page for Fire Danger Season dates and rules specific to that park, or refer to this full list of park fire restrictions.
+Each park is unique, so check the safety tab on the individual park page for Fire Danger Season dates and rules specific to that park.

 - Make sure you bring your own firewood, as collecting firewood within national parks is prohibited.
 Ensure the firewood is free from dirt and weeds, to avoid bringing pest species into the park.

 Now it’s time to build your campfire.